 Sustainability is a journey, not an instant change.
 Becoming more eco-friendly and taking steps to be more mindful of our environment is something that - for many of us - is a process.
 Don't judge yourself too harshly and celebrate small wins.
 Any step you can take towards a more sustainable future is a positive one.

-Buy things with less packaging
+Opt for products with less packaging

 Buy loose tomatoes instead of the ones in a pre-packaged bag.
 Put your apples straight into the basket instead of grabbing a plastic bag to hold them in.
 Opt for sweets that come in one packet rather than the ones that are individually wrapped.
 Avoid beauty products that have multiple layers of cardboard and plastic casings.